hypermine-bc/labs/content/posts/intro-to-biometric.md

 ---

-In this blog our purpose is to take an in-depth look on how biometrics works.
-There are multiple types of Biometrics like, Facial characteristics, Fingerprints, Iris pattern etc. and they are fairly complex to undestand.
-So we will just focus on *Fingerprints*, to make biometric identification process simple and easy to underastand.
-We will start with definition of Biometric and its types.
-Then will talk about how fingerprint works, where we will talk about different stages of fingerprint verfication process.
-In the final stage of verification process, which is Matching we will only talk about Minutaie based matching using BOZORTH3 algorithm.
+In this blog, our purpose is to take an in-depth look at how biometrics works.
+There are multiple types of Biometrics like Facial characteristics, Fingerprints, Iris pattern etc. and they are fairly complex to understand.
+So we will just focus on *Fingerprints*, to make biometric identification process simple and easy to understand.
+We will start with the definition of Biometric and its types.
+Then will talk about how fingerprint works, where we will talk about different stages of fingerprint verification process.
+In the final stage of the verification process, which is Matching we will only talk about Minutaie based matching using BOZORTH3 algorithm.

-Finally, we will conclude the dicussion with how we can make use to this technology in our day to day life to identitify ourself to any service provider without the need of username and password.
+Finally, we will conclude the discussion with how we can make use to this technology in our day to day life to identify ourself to any service provider without the need of username and password.

 ## What is Biometrics

-Biometrics are biological instruments that can be help to indentify individuals.
-It is defined as, the automated methods of identifying or authenticating the identity of a living person based upon one or more intrinsic physical or behavioral traits.
+Biometrics are biological instruments that can help to identify individuals.
+It is defined as, the automated methods of identifying or authenticating the identity of a living person based upon one or more intrinsic physical or behavioural traits.
 The term `biometrics` is derived from the Greek words `bio` (life) and `metrics` (to measure).
 The major use of Biometric is for identification and access control.
 It is also used to identify an individual in groups that are under surveillance.

 ## Types of Biometrics